HVLepage/cavep-undc/_docs/site-network/RT03A.md

 The conductivity readings at this site (180-183 µS/cm) are low, as would be expected for a relatively small sub-catchment.

-pH readings of 9.43 in November 2019, are more alkaline than in the main channel.
-This does require further investigation to identify the causes of this.
-However, at these levels the alkalinity of the river is suitable for aquatic life and not approaching the tolerances of most aquatic vertebrates and invertebrates.
-The July data requires confirmation.
+An average pH reading of 9.41 in November 2021 was the highest recorded in the Canete valley indicating that it is more alkaline than the main channel.
+This requires further investigation to identify the causes.
+However, at these levels the alkalinity of the river is still suitable for aquatic life and not approaching the tolerances of most aquatic vertebrates and invertebrates.

 ### Site Description